Almarranz/Zoccali_astrophotometry/README.md

 ##################NOTE########################
 DO NOT USE 8_SIRIUS_alignment.py NO READY yet
 ###############################################
-8_aling_chips_brick.pri.
-Aligns the chips with SIRIUS.
+8_aling_chips_brick.pro.
+Aligns the chips with SIRIUS.This is instead of SIRIUS_alignment.
+Somthing happend, I didnt
+9. calibrate_brick.pro Calibrate the potometry comparing with SIRIUS